Abed Nadir: Concept and development

-While researching and creating the character of Abed, Community creator Dan Harmon realized he displayed symptoms and behaviors commonly associated with autism spectrum disorder.
-After consulting a doctor about it, Harmon concluded that he himself is on the spectrum.
+Abed was based on a real-life friend of Community creator Dan Harmon named Abed Gheith, a Palestinian American pop-culture nerd who unsuccessfully auditioned for the role.
+After consulting a doctor about it, Harmon concluded that both he and the character of Abed are on the spectrum.
 While on a podcast hosted by Kevin Pollak, Harmon said:

 I know I'm not normal, but I think the important thing is that [...]
 I started to discover that I had a lot more in common with Abed than I did with Jeff.

 Originally intended to be solely Palestinian, the character was made half-Polish when Pudi, who is half-Polish and half-Indian, was cast.
 Pudi, who auditioned for the role four times, was one of the two finalists for the role along with Kumail Nanjiani.

 On February 3, 2023, Pudi and Alison Brie confirmed that they would both return for the Community movie.

 Character biography

 Background

-Abed Gubi Nadir was born to a Palestinian father from Gaza and a Polish American mother.
+Abed Gubi Nadir was born to a Palestinian Muslim father from Gaza and a Polish American Catholic mother.
 His mother left his family when he was six years old, which Abed assumes his father blames him for.
 After his mother left, Abed submerged himself in American pop culture, resulting in his extensive knowledge of film and television.

 Abed's father permits him to take classes at Greendale so that Abed can help take over the family's falafel restaurant one day.
 Abed later convinces his father to allow him to study film instead.